josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 ![Git plugin branch specifier](/images/blog/git-branch-specifier.png){: .stdcenter}

-So in other word, naming your branch so that it matches our agreed keyword triggers an attempt to integrate it.
+So in other words, naming your branch so that it matches our agreed keyword triggers an attempt to integrate it.
 If you want to push something to `origin`, not necessarily to raise a flag for integration, but maybe to share the branch with a colleague - simply name it something different and the integration won't be triggered.

-The [Pretested Integration Plugin][pretested-integration-plugin] is a build wrapper.
-It has a footprint in both the pre-build phase and the post-build phase.
-It takes over immediately after the standard Git plugin is done establishing the workspace, but before the actual build phase kicks off, in other words, while we're stil in the pre-build phase of the job.
+The [Pretested Integration Plugin][pretested-integration-plugin] uses a _build wrapper_ and a _publisher_.
+It means that it has a footprint in both the pre-build phase and the post-build phase.
+It takes over immediately after the standard Git plugin has finished establishing the workspace, but before the actual build phase kicks off, in other words, while we're stil in the pre-build phase of the job.

 We're using the standard [Git plugin][git-plugin] to trigger the build, but we're not really interested in the workspace we get, where the branch matching the branch specifier is checked out.
 See, that's our source, not our target.